High altitude sickness Prevention and Treatment

-For people who are not accustomed to living in high-altitude environments, Acute Mountain Sickness (AMS) or Altitude Sickness is a common occurrence when travelling to sites with elevations of approximately 8,000 feet (2,400 meters above sea level) and above.
+For individuals not used to high-altitude living, Acute Mountain Sickness (AMS) or Altitude Sickness is a frequent issue when visiting places situated at around 8,000 feet (2,400 meters above sea level) or higher.
 This means popular destinations like Everest Base Camp, Annapurna Base Camp, Upper Mustang, Kanchenjunga Base Camp, Makalu Base Camp, and other high-altitude sites present a risk of AMS for hikers, skiers, and adventurers.
 Especially because these locations are usually remote, it’s important to recognize and identify the symptoms of AMS and how to deal with them.

 What to Watch Out For Altitude Sickness

-AMS is caused by a lack of oxygen and decreased air pressure which can be experienced during skiing, mountain trekking, or flying when the body does not have enough time to adapt to the change, or too much energy is exerted.
-This can lead to a range of symptoms, including:
+AMS happens because there is less oxygen and lower air pressure, which can be common during activities such as skiing, mountain trekking, or flying.
+This occurs when the body doesn’t get enough time to adjust or when you exert too much energy.
+This can result in various symptoms, such as:

 - dizziness, nausea, or vomiting